techannihilation/TA/readme.md

 ## License

-This project is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International - see the credit.txt (https://github.com/techannihilation/TA/blob/master/credits.txt)
+Artwork items are licensed under the Attribution-NonCommercial-ShareAlike 4.0 International - see the credit.txt (https://github.com/techannihilation/TA/blob/master/credits.txt)

-Careful, do not use content, cause many of all contents are copyrighted and provide from other games/mode.
+Careful, do not use any content!
+Many of all contents are copyrighted and provide from other games/mode.
 Post an Issue if you want to ask us to use a model.
 We could answer if you can use or not a file we created.
 In case, of not our work, we could directly send the good person to contact in order to use file.